 RELIGIOUS-BASED EXCLUSION FROM A SCHOOL PROGRAM

-Parents who wish to have their child excluded from a school program because of religious beliefs must inform the principal.
+No teaching within the school shall be sectarian in nature.
+If any school program or instruction is, in any way, imposing upon a student's religious belief, such student may be excused from participation.
+Parents who wish to have their child excluded from a school program because of religious beliefs must inform the superintendent.
 The board authorizes the administration to allow the exclusion if it is not disruptive to the education program and it does not infringe on a compelling state or educational interest.
 Further, the exclusion must not interfere with other school district operations.

-In notifying the principal, the parents shall abide by the following:
+In notifying the superintendent, the parents shall abide by the following:

 1. The notice shall be in writing;